Q: When is the game coming out, and why do these things take so long?

 Q: What is the current state of the game?
 What's the next part of the plan? is it playable?

 A: The game is in pre-alpha, with a few core gameplay elements left to be coded in.
 Everything in the trailer is real and in game, maybe just needs to be put in a different place in the map, but it's in there.
 The current plan is to finish one of the early areas of the game.
 From there it's mostly about building art assets.
 It is playable, just needs a bit more love before going public.
-The prototype (as we're calling the first area of the game) is aiming to be completed between September and October of this year.
+The prototype (as we're calling the first area of the game) is currently set to be released during February 2019 (Update 12/31/2018).

 Q: Will you be taking the game to various conventions?

 A: Yes, that's what the prototype will be used for along with some other fun surprises!

 A: Yes we're open to crowd funding, but a couple things need to happen first.
 Step 1, the prototype.
 We believe it's important to have proof of concept, that the game can in fact be built.
 It could be misleading to do things any other way.
 Step 2, continued growth in the game's community.
 We haven't really pushed the marketing of the game yet, it's kinda just floating out there for people to stumble upon.
 This was planned.
 More people interested means more distractions, more messages in the old inbox, more things needing to be responded to, and less time available to just build the game.
 It was amazing to see how even after Trailer 1's launch more time was being spent responding to messages.
 The game's development went so slow for about a week.
 What were we talking about?
 Oh yeah crowd funding.
 So not for sure if it will be needed yet, but it's a possibility.